-Table 1 summarizes the main properties of the turbulence in the bulk for the considered cases.
-As confirmed by figure 3, for all cases the Taylor-scale Reynolds number $\mathrm{Re}_\lambda=L_{\lambda,\infty} u'_\infty/\nu$ (with $L_{\lambda,\infty}=u'_\infty \sqrt{15\nu/\epsilon_\infty}$ the Taylor length scale) is sufficiently large to develop an inertial sub-range.
+Table \ref{tab:kd} summarizes the main properties of the turbulence in the bulk for the considered cases.
+As confirmed by figure \ref{fig:bulk_structure_functions}, for all cases the Taylor-scale Reynolds number $\mathrm{Re}_\lambda=L_{\lambda,\infty} u'_\infty/\nu$ (with $L_{\lambda,\infty}=u'_\infty \sqrt{15\nu/\epsilon_\infty}$ the Taylor length scale) is sufficiently large to develop an inertial sub-range.
 The Kolmogorov scales are under-resolved by PIV in the most intense turbulence, but this will not affect the conclusions.
 For comparison, the bulk turbulence properties of selected previous experimental studies are also listed.

 Compared to oscillating-grid systems featured in most previous experimental studies of sub-surface turbulence, the present setup produces substantially smaller mean recirculation and inhomogeneities over a larger region \citep{mckenna_role_2004,blum_effects_2010,bellani_homogeneity_2014,carter_generating_2016}.
 Various metrics to characterize the approximation to zero-mean flow homogeneous turbulence are presented in figure \ref{fig:MFF_MSRF}.
-In particular, following \citet{carter_generating_2016,esteban_laboratory_2019}, we calculate: the mean flow factor $\mathrm{MFF} = \sqrt{\overline{U_x}^2 + 2 \overline{U_z}^2} / \sqrt{ {u'_x}^2 + 2 {u'_z}^2 }$, i.e., the magnitude of the mean flow relative to the turbulent fluctuations; the homogeneity deviation $\mathrm{HD} = \mathrm{std}(u')_\infty / u'_\infty$, where $\mathrm{std}(u')_\infty$ is the standard deviation (in space) of the local $u'$ value over the bulk region, which characterizes the spatial variance of the turbulent fluctuations; and the mean strain-rate factor $\mathrm{MSRF} = \sqrt{(\partial \overline{U_x} / \partial x)^2 + 2 (\partial \overline{U_z} / \partial z)^2} / \sqrt{ \overline{(\partial u_x / \partial x)^2} + 2\overline{(\partial u_z / \partial z)^2} }$, which compares the strain rate of the mean flow and the turbulent strain rates.
+In particular, following \citet{carter_generating_2016,esteban_laboratory_2019}, we calculate: the mean flow factor, which is the magnitude of the mean flow relative to the turbulent fluctuations; the relative magnitude of the resolved cross-term in the TKE ($\overline{u_x u_z}$), which is 0 in isotropic turbulence; and the mean strain-rate factor, which compares the strain rate of the mean flow and the turbulent strain rates.